libbitcoin/libbitcoin-explorer/README.md

 Bitcoin Explorer is a fork of the popular [SX command line tool](https://sx.dyne.org/index.html).
 Many of the commands and their parameters are identical to SX although many have changed, some have been obsoleted and others have been added.

 Obsoleted commands include those overtaken by industry standards or by changes to other commands.
-Others were based on interaction with network services other than the Bitcoin peer-to-peer network or [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server), making them redundant.
-Others were administrative interfaces to libbitcoin\_server and it was agreed that this scenario would be better handled independently.
+Others were based on interaction with network services other than the Bitcoin peer-to-peer network or [Obelisk](https://github.com/libbitcoin/obelisk), making them redundant.
+Others were administrative interfaces to Obelisk and it was agreed that this scenario would be better handled independently.

 Because of this significant interface change and out of a desire to provide consistent naming across repositories, the repository name of this fork is **libbitcoin-explorer**.
 Therefore the program is called **Bitcoin Explorer** and is referred to as **BX** as a convenience and out of respect for its ground-breaking predecessor.